MananSoni42/lmdocs/README.md

 # lmdocs: Generative AI for code documentation :brain: :arrow_right: :computer: :snake:

-lmdocs is a Python tool that automatically generates documentation for your code using LLMs.
+`lmdocs` automatically generates documentation for your Python code using LLMs.

 ## Features
 * **Codebase Preservation**: _Guarantees_ no changes to your code, only adds helpful comments
 * **Automatic Documentation Extraction**: Extracts and references documentation from imported libraries
-* **LLM-Generated Comments**: Utilizes your favourite LLM to generate readable comments, ensuring your code is well-documented
+* **LLM-Generated Comments**: Understands your code and adds a relevant docstring and inline comments
+* **No dependancies**: Written in pure Python, no dependancies on any external packages *It is recommended that you install libraries specific to your project before running lmdocs

 ## lmdocs in Action :hammer:
 <table>